kDurg/LoLstats/README.md

 # LoLstats:

+## UPDATE:
+After taking a break from this project to work on others, I have decided to shift the goals of this project.
+For now, I will focus less on scalability and more on making personal reports and keeping stats from all of my own games.
+Once I can prove this helpful to players, I will continue to expand functionality and focus on server-side logic.

 ### The Why:

 A few years back, I randomly heard about a game that a few co-workers played.
 They mentioned a game called League of Legends which is a game I hadnt heard of previously.
 After looking up some reviews, I found out that League of Legends was considered one of the largest e-sports games around and actually had a larger viewership for their championship matches (around the world) than the Superbowl.